What are distribution channels?

 Goods and services often make their way through multiple companies, entities and intermediaries before making their way to the consumer.
-This network of entities is known as the distribution channel.
-As well as describing how goods and services make their way to customers, it also represents the inverse process, when payments are made from the customer to the original vendor.
+This network of entities is known as the distribution channel, which describes how goods and services make their way to customers and also the inverse process when payments are made from the customer to the original vendor.

 Distribution channels may be described as long or short, depending on how many intermediaries are required to bring the product or service to the end customer.
 Sometimes goods make their way through multiple channels simultaneously using a combination of long and short channels.
 This enables businesses to cater to the broadest possible customer base.

 A distribution channel may include wholesalers, distributors, individual retailers and selling online.
 Online distribution and ecommerce has made it easier for manufacturers to cut out the middleman and sell their goods directly to consumers.

 Channels are made up of combinations of producers, wholesalers, retailers and end consumers.
 There are three types of channels, each of which will use a combination of the above in its distribution.
 Some go straight to the consumer, while others indirectly involve third parties.

 The first type of channel is the longest as it requires a producer, wholesaler, retailer and consumer.
 For instance, in the wine, beer and spirits industry, producers rarely sell directly to the public.
 Instead, producers sell their product to wholesalers, who in turn sell to retailers, who then resell to consumers.
 This is a heavily regulated industry, and any company that wishes to sell alcohol to another company must register under the Liquor Control Reform Act 1998.

 The second type foregoes the wholesaler with manufacturers selling directly to retailers.
 The consumer electronics industry is an excellent example of this.